cpmpercussion/homepage/_posts/2008-08-17-pure-data-resources.md

 type: post
 published: true
 meta: {}
+description: "When I started learning Pure Data (or Pd) a couple of weeks ago, it was difficult to find good tutorials and examples.
+In the end I used a couple of"
 ---

 When I started learning Pure Data (or Pd) a couple of weeks ago, it was difficult to find good tutorials and examples.
 In the end I used a couple of different tutorials to take my first steps in this language: